-Project Name Improving Air Quality (PM 10) - Long-Term Strategies: Taumarunui and Taihape and other unacceptable airsheds consultation with the community participation in the Ministry for the Environment "home heating programme" investigation of funding options for upgrading domestic heating appliances emissions inventory assessments and education monitoring of PM10 encouraging practices that may reduce PM10 emissions, including reduction of backyard burning.
-Who Regional Council, Ministry for the Environment, Energy Efficiency Conservation Authority, health boards, Territorial Authorities, industry and the community.
-Links to Policy This project links to Policy 8-5.
-Target Taumarunui and Taihape airsheds will meet the national ambient air quality standard for fine particles (PM 10) by September 2013.
+Project Name Method 8-1 Improving Air Quality (PM 10 ) - Long-term Strategies: Taumarunui and Taihape and Other Unacceptable Airsheds Project Description Long-term strategies will be developed to improve air quality in Taumarunui and Taihape, and other unacceptable airsheds, to meet the national ambient air quality standard for fine particles (PM{10}^) .
+The primary focus of the long-term strategies will be to reduce PM{10}^ emissions from home heating appliances (woodburners).
+Strategies will include: consultation with the community participation in the Ministry for the Environment "home heating programme" investigation of funding options for upgrading domestic heating appliances emissions inventory assessments and education monitoring of PM{10}^ encouraging practices that $may will$ reduce PM{10}^ emissions, including reduction of backyard burning.
+Who Regional Council, Ministry for the Environment, Ministry of Social Development, Energy Efficiency Conservation Authority, district health boards, Territorial Authorities, industry and the community.
+Links to Policy This project links to method implements Policy 8-5.
+Target Taumarunui and Taihape airsheds will meet the national ambient air quality standard for fine particles (PM{10}^) by September 2013.

-Project Name Improving Air Quality (PM 10) - Awareness Programme: Ohakune, Feilding, Dannevirke, Pahiatua and other degraded areas Project Description The aim of this project is to increase awareness of air quality issues in Ohakune, Feilding, Dannevirke and Pahiatua, and other degraded areas, and to encourage practices that may improve air quality such as: • more use of efficient wood burners • upgrading of wood burners to reduce PM 10 emissions • reducing backyard burning • monitoring of PM 10 where practicable.
-Who Regional Council, Ministry for the Environment, Energy Efficiency Conservation Authority, health boards, Territorial Authorities, industry and the community.
-Links to Policy This project links to Policy 8-6.
-Target PM{10} levels in Ohakune, Feilding, Dannevirke and Pahiatua will be maintained or improved to ensure ongoing compliance with the national ambient air quality standard for fine particles (PM{10}^).
+Project Name Method 8-2 Improving Air Quality (PM{10}^{}) - Awareness Programme: Ohakune, Feilding, Dannevirke, Pahiatua and Other Degraded Areas Project Description The aim of this project method is to increase awareness of air quality issues in Ohakune, Feilding, Dannevirke and Pahiatua, and other degraded areas, and to encourage practices that may improve air quality such as: • more use of more efficient woodburners • upgrading of woodburners to reduce PM{10}^ emissions • reducing backyard burning • monitoring of PM{10}^ where practicable.
+Who Regional Council, Ministry for the Environment, Ministry of Social Development, Energy Efficiency Conservation Authority, district health boards, Territorial Authorities, industry and the community.

+Project Name Method 8-2 Improving Air Quality (PM{10} ) - Awareness Programme: Ohakune, Feilding, Dannevirke, Pahiatua and Other Degraded Areas Links to Policy This project links to method implements Policy 8-6.
+Target PM{10}^ levels in Ohakune, Feilding, Dannevirke and Pahiatua will be maintained or improved to ensure ongoing compliance with the national ambient air quality standard for fine particles (PM{10}^).

-Project Name Monitoring Project Description Air quality will be monitored for particulate matter (PM 10 ) in Taumarunui and Taihape as per National Environmental Standards requirements and in Dannevirke, Ohakune, Feilding and Pahiatua as practicable.
-Air quality will also be monitored for particulate matter (PM 10 ) in Palmerston North and possibly Wanganui, because of the increased potential for population exposure.
-This project will also provide for the revision of the status of airsheds, including the gazettal of new airsheds in relation to National Environmental Standards for ambient air quality.
+Project Name Method 8-3 Monitoring by the Regional Council Project Description Air quality will be monitored for particulate matter (PM{10}^) in Taumarunui and Taihape as per in accordance with National Environmental Standards requirements and in Dannevirke, Ohakune, Feilding and Pahiatua as practicable.
+Air quality will also be monitored for particulate matter (PM{10}^) in Palmerston North and possibly Wanganui, because of the increased potential for population exposure.
+This project method will also provide for the revision of the status of airsheds, including the gazettal of new airsheds in relation to National Environmental Standards for ambient air quality.
 Who Regional Council, Ministry for the Environment, National Institute of Water and Atmospheric Research and Territorial Authorities.
-Links to Policy This project links to Policy 8-1.
-Targets To monitor air quality to the standard required in the National Environmental Standard for ambient air quality.
+Links to Policy This project links to method implements Policiesy 8-1, 8-2, 8-3, 8-5 and 8-6.
+Targets To monitor air quality to the standard required in the National Environmental Standards for ambient air quality.
 To revise airshed status every two years after this Plan becomes operative and gazette new airsheds as necessary.